Inquisit Web Licensing

 If you and your colleague are willing to share an account (i.e., shared access to registration keys, web scripts, and web data), then you can pay the additional license rate and purchase Inquisit on the existing account.

-Note that you can share accounts with collaborators from other departments and universities.
 If you want your own, unshared account, you will need a primary license.
 Any future licenses of the same version and type would be billed at the additional license rate.

 Another option is to purchase a departmental license, which covers all usage within your department.
 For a price quote, contact .
+Department licenses can not be shared with those who are not a member of the department.

 I have a license for Inquisit 4 and I'd like to upgrade to Inquisit 5.
 Do you offer discount pricing?